inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 # Configuration

 FAR uses convars for config values.
-For information on how to correctly install the `far.cfg` file, [see here](install/#installing-the-resource).
+For information on how to correctly install the `config.cfg` file, [see here](install.md).

 ## Value List